Mike Kellin

 Myron "Mike" Kellin (April 26, 1922 – August 26, 1983) was an American stage and screen actor.
 He won an Obie Award for his performance in the original Off-Broadway run of American Buffalo, and was nominated for a Tony Award for the Broadway musical Pipe Dream.
 He was also known for his starring role as Chief Petty Officer Willie Miller on the 1960s television sitcom The Wackiest Ship in the Army.

-Early life
+Early life and education

-Kellin was born in Hartford, Connecticut, the son of Sophia and Samuel Kellin, Russian-Jewish immigrants.
+Kellin was born in Hartford, Connecticut.
+He was the son of Sophia and Samuel Kellin, Russian-Jewish immigrants.
 His younger sister, Shirley Ann Kellin (born August 14, 1927), died in the 1944 Hartford circus fire.
-He was educated at Boston University and Trinity College in Hartford.
-He served with the Navy as a lieutenant commander during World War II, and after the war, studied acting and playwriting at the Yale School of Drama.
+He was educated at Boston University and Trinity College.

+Kellin served with the Navy as a lieutenant commander during World War II, and after the war, studied acting and playwriting at the Yale School of Drama.